ternaus/ternaus.github.io/_posts/2021-12-15-Albumentations.markdown

 But there was an issue that I wanted to address.
 I did not have papers about Deep Learning during the job search, which made my life harder.

-I wanted to fill my [Google Scholar](https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&tzom=480&user=vkjh9X0AAAAJ) with many deep learning publications and no longer worry about this issue.
+I wanted to fill my [Google Scholar](https://scholar.google.com/citations?view_op=list_works&hl=en&hl=en&tzom=480&user=vkjh9X0AAAAJ) with many deep learning publications and no longer worry about that issue.

 I found that CVPR 2018 had a [Deepglobe workshop](http://deepglobe.org/), which had a competition track with three challenges.
 For every challenge, participants needed to submit a prediction on the test set and a short paper describing the solution for every challenge for all three.